 I hope these 10 San Francisco places have gotten you excited for your upcoming trip.
-And if you are looking for great deals and packages.
-Check out these two sites:
+And if you are looking for great deals and packages check out the SightSeeing Pass.

 Leave me a comment and let me know what are some places you are hoping to see in San Francisco.